huggingface/transformers/docs/source/en/models.md

 ### Sharded checkpoints

-For big models with sharded checkpoints, each shard is loaded sequentially after the previous shard is loaded.
-This limits memory-usage to only the model size and the largest shard size.

 Transformers' [`~PreTrainedModel.save_pretrained`] method automatically shards checkpoints larger than 10GB.

+Each shard is loaded sequentially after the previous shard is loaded, limiting memory usage to only the model size and the largest shard size.

 The `max_shard_size` parameter defaults to 5GB for each shard because it is easier to run on free-tier GPU instances without running out of memory.

-For example, let's shard [BioMistral/BioMistral-7B](https://hf.co/BioMistral/BioMistral-7B).
+For example, create some shards checkpoints for [BioMistral/BioMistral-7B](https://hf.co/BioMistral/BioMistral-7B) in [`~PreTrainedModel.save_pretrained`].

 ```py
 from transformers import AutoModel